 There are many advantages to tooth-colored restorations (white fillings).
 Resin onlays are bonded to the teeth creating a tight, superior fit to the natural tooth.
 Such restorations can be used in instances where much of the tooth structure has been lost.
 The tooth remains intact and stronger.
-Our composite restorations are BPA-free and wear like natural teeth.
+Our composite restorations wear like natural teeth.

 Bonding is an alternative to veneers and can be used as a restorative procedure for teeth that are chipped, cracked, discolored or misarranged.